AEW Collision lineup: The card for Saturday's "Homecoming" edition - Pro Wrestling Dot Net

 -Anna Jay and Tay Conti in action

-Powell’s POV: Collision will be taped on Wednesday in Jacksonville, Florida, at Daily’s Place.
+Powell’s POV: Collision will be taped tonight in Jacksonville, Florida, at Daily’s Place.
+We are looking for reports or basic results from the taping.
+If you are going and want to help, email me at dotnetjason@gmail.com.
 Join me for my live review as the show is simulcast Saturday on TNT and HBO Max at 7CT/8ET.
 Will Pruett’s weekly audio reviews are available for Dot Net Members (including our Patreon patrons).

 Be the first to comment